The Odin Times

 So why do VC’s have such small portfolios?

-There is an argument that it’s a function of bandwidth - there isn’t time to review all the deals and write so many small cheques, handle governance, board seats, etc. There is obviously truth in this; if you want to take an active role in companies, you cannot spread yourself to thinly.
+There is an argument that it’s a function of bandwidth - there isn’t time to review all the deals and write so many small cheques, handle governance, board seats, etc. There is obviously truth in this; if you want to take an active role in companies, you cannot spread yourself too thinly.
 But do you need to sit on all those boards?
-Could you achieve the level of control you need without having to do board meetings?
+Do you need to do the level of analysis and diligence you are doing?

 As Charlie Munger once said, “Show me the incentive, I'll show you the outcome.”